 3. Secure it

 Secure your bike as close to the stand as possible to give any thieves little or no room to manoeuvre.

 Take parts that are easy to remove with you, such as wheels, lights, baskets or the saddle.
 Or use locking skewers or nuts which can increase security by securing the bike's components to the frame permanently.

 Register your frame number on a bike registration database approved by Secured by Design.
 The frame number is usually found underneath the bike between the pedals or where the back wheel slots in.
 If your bike is ever stolen and recovered by the police, it can be traced back to you.

 Get your bike security marked.
 It’s a highly effective, visible deterrent to bike thieves.
 They know that if they are caught with a registered bike, the owner can be traced and they will be arrested.
-Bikeregister provide a list of police bike marking events.
-You can also mark your bike with SmartWater.
+Security marking products can be found at Secured by Design.